-Pages 58-60: Guidelines help ensure precise placement of objects when laying out pages.
-You can place row and column guides, as well as ruler guides, on document pages and master pages.
+Pages 56-59: You can place row and column guides, as well as ruler guides, on document pages and master pages.
 Notice that when a guide is placed on a master page, it is not editable (you cannot select it) on document pages based on the master page.
+Students may either need to break the master link to a guide or reposition it on its master page.